Echoland-AL/Echoland/README.md

 4. Visit [http://localhost:8000/admin](http://localhost:8000/admin) for the admin panel

 #### Final Setup Steps (for both options):
-1. In the admin panel, create user profiles
+In the admin panel, create user profiles
-2. Start the Anyland game client
+Start the Anyland game client
-3. Refresh the admin page to see pending connections
+Refresh the admin page to see pending connections
-4. Assign profiles to connected clients
+Assign profiles to connected clients
+Optional: You can also pre-assign a profile for the next connecting client in advance using the "Set Next Profile" feature
-5. You're playing—enjoy!
+You're playing—enjoy!

 **Tip:** The first launch takes time while indexing areas and things.
 Subsequent launches will be much faster.
 Create a shortcut to your preferred `.bat` file for quick access.